-6.5 The Local Authority Designated Officer (LADO) allegations against staff.
+6.6 The Local Authority Designated Officer (LADO) allegations against staff.

-If you are concerned that an adult working with children may have harmed a child, please refer to the managing allegations against staff protocol.
+When you are concerned that an adult working with children may have harmed a child, please refer to the managing allegations against staff protocol.
 This provides details about when to contact the LADO.
 If in doubt, contact the LADO.

-- 1. Allegation against a member of staff (inclusive of 6th Form) report to the headteacher. - 2.
+- 1. Allegation against a member of staff (inclusive of EYFS, supply/agency staff and 6th Form) report to the headteacher. - Ensure all LADO allegations are discussed with the DPS team first (who will alert the DCEO) before referral, unless the allegation is about the headteacher. - 2.
 Allegation against the headteacher report to James McGeachie CEO. - 3.
 Anyone can report any concern to their LADO. - 4.
-If school receives an allegation relating to an incident where an individual or organisation was using your school premises for running an activity for children, you should report it to the Head Teacher and inform the local authority designated officer (LADO) (Paragraph 377 KCSIE)
+When school receives an allegation relating to an incident where an individual or organisation was using your school premises for running an activity for children, you should report it to the Head Teacher and inform the local authority designated officer (LADO) (Paragraph 384 KCSIE)

-6.6 Radicalisation.
+6.7 Radicalisation.

-If you believe someone is in danger of being exploited or becoming radicalised, use your organisation's own safeguarding and duty of care procedures in the first instance to raise your concerns.
-Channel can then become involved if necessary.
+When you believe someone is in danger of being exploited or becoming radicalised, use your organisation's own safeguarding and duty of care procedures in the first instance to raise your concerns.
+Channel can then become involved when necessary.

-Anyone can call the national police Prevent advice line on 0800 011 37645, in confidence, to share your concerns with specially trained officers.
+Anyone can call the national police Prevent advice line on 0800 011 3764, in confidence, to share your concerns with specially trained officers.
 The advice line is open 9am to 5pm every day.